-The holding furnace is used to hold a quantity of liquid metal from various melting furnaces and to fill more than 10 casting furnaces.
-In order to reach these casting furnaces, the holding furnace is designed to be mobile and stands on an 80 meter long driveway.
+The holding furnace is used to receive a quantity of liquid metal from various melting furnaces and to fill more than 10 casting furnaces.
+In order to reach these furnaces, the holding furnace is designed to be mobile and stands on a 80 meter long driveway.

 At the end of the driveway is the furnace parking position, which provides safe access for maintenance and cleaning work.

 The useful quantity in casting operation is 3.5 t with a connected load of 275 kVA.

 The holding furnace is moved by electric drives and achieves a positioning accuracy of ± 1 mm over the entire travel distance of 80 meters in automatic mode.